CloudLabs-MOC/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M02_Lab3_Dynamics_365_Finance_capstone_lab.md

 1. In the **Payment by check** pane, review the information and then select **OK**.

-    >[!ALERT] You will see an error stating **Unable to find printer with path**.
+    **ALERT**: You will see an error stating **Unable to find printer with path**.
 This should be ignored.
 No printer is installed in the lab.

 1. Scroll right and in the **Payment status** column, verify **Sent** is displayed.